encord-team/encord-active/README.md

 | `mp4` \*   | ✅  | Classifications | ✅  |               |               |
 |            |     | Polylines       | 🟡  |               |               |

-\* Requires an Encord Annotate account
+\* Requires an [Encord Annotate][annotate] account

 ## Active Cloud 🌩️

 Don't want to host Encord Active on your server?
 Or are you loading >25k images for your project?
-Check out [Active Cloud](https://encord.com/active/) extending features from Encord Active open source to help you:
+Check out [Active Cloud][active-cloud] extending features from Encord Active open source to help you:

 ✅ Curate datasets better with [Collections][collections] \
 ✅ Evaluate models with in-built and custom metrics \
 ✅ Perform Natural Language Search \
 ✅ Search your dataset by images \
 ✅ Integrate with annotation platform \
+✅ Filter by metadata

 > [**Try it for free**][try-cloud-free]

-![active-cloud-gif]
+![active-cloud-gif][active-cloud]

 ## 🧑🏽‍💻Development